MPins/lightning-blindpathmaker/README.md

 }
 ```
 # The Metric
-We are what we call "Anonymity" to set the blinded path.
+We are using a metric that we call "Anonymity" to set the blinded path.
 This value represents the number of nodes that could feasibly be recipients for the blinded payment:
 - They are within len(blinded hops) of the introduction node.
 - The fee/cltv policy to reach is node is < aggregate reported by the blinded path